walele993/api-sentinel/README.md

-Below is an example of a README in English (in Markdown) for the APISentinel package:

----

 # API Sentinel

 A lightweight Node.js package for monitoring, analyzing, and alerting on API calls.
 API Sentinel intercepts HTTP requests made with Axios and Fetch, records detailed metrics, and uses a circuit breaker mechanism to help prevent cascading failures.
 It also supports automatic retries and Slack notifications when issues occur.